 To everyone asking: I'm testing the facial recognition reliability across devices.
 But what if you just want to be recognized by your friends?— Danielle Baskin (@djbaskin) February 16, 2020

 To all those inquiring: No, I don't have plans to produce these *during* the global mask shortage.
-There's a waitlist and no launch date.— Danielle Baskin (@djbaskin) February 16, 2020
+There's a waitlist and no launch date.Does anyone have a recommendation on how someone eager to drop cash on a novelty mask can help?
+An organization that donates supplies?— Danielle Baskin (@djbaskin) February 16, 2020

 She also explained how else it could be used, perhaps upping the number of people who wear face masks.